mevdschee/php-crud-api/README.md

 ### Prevent database scraping

+You may use the "joinLimits" and "pageLimits" middleware to prevent database scraping.
+The "joinLimits" middleware limits the table depth, number of tables and number of records returned in a join operation.

+    'joinLimits.depth' => 2,
+    'joinLimits.tables' => 3,
+    'joinLimits.records' => 25,

-You may use the "pageLimits" middleware to limit the page number and the number records returned from a list operation.
+The "pageLimits" middleware limits the page number and the number records returned from a list operation.
 If you want to allow no more than 10 pages with a maximum of 25 records each, you can specify:

     'pageLimits.pages' => 10,